 Check Indexed – Once you’ve got a harvested URL’s list it’s a good idea to check if the site’s are indexed on Google.
 You can also check if it’s indexed on Yahoo or Bing.

 Grab and Check – From here you can get quite a lot out of your URLs.
-You can grab anything from comments, images to emails.
+You can grab anything from comments to images and emails.

 Import URL List – You can import a list from either a file or paste it from a copied list of URLs to the harvester from your PC, this can also be added onto the existing URLs in the harvester.

-Export URL List – There are quite a few file formats you can export to including text, excel, and html.
+Export URL List – There are quite a few file formats you can export too including text, excel, and html.

 Import/Export URL’s & PR – This allows you to import and export the URLs with their page rank.

 More List Tools – Features like randomising the list’s order are available in here.

 The next topic I will go onto explain is keywords in Scrapebox.

 Scrapebox has a few decent tools you can use for some keyword research.

 This tool allows you to enter a few keywords and the tool will look through the selected search engines and find keywords similar to the one’s you’ve entered.
 First you need to click on the scrape button just underneath the keyword section, then you’ll be presented with a window that looks like this: